Skip to Content

 entity_idstrID of the parent entity

-entity_typestrParent type (Test or TestResult)
+entity_typestrParent type (Test, TestResult, Trace, or ArchitectSession)

 positionintOrdering position within the entity